linnykoleh/Spring/Notes.md

 - Pointcut designator: **this**
 	- The **this** pointcut designator matches all join points where the currently executing object is of specified type (class or interface).
 	- The pattern specifying which join points to select only consists of a single type.
-Wildcards can not be used in type names.
+	- Wildcards can not be used in type names.
+	- The below pointcut expression will match join points in proxy objects that implement the `MySuperService` interface.

 ```java
 this(MySuperService)